ankostis/polyvers/README.rst

   - one in-trunk :term:`Version tag` tags (:term:`pvtags`) like ``foo-proj-v0.1.0``,
     and another :term:`out-of-trunk` (leaf) :term:`Release tag` like ``foo-proj-r0.1.0``;

-- engrave the new versions in the source code of bumped-project(s) and all *dependent* sub-projects, but this happening only in the "leaf" version-commit;
+- :term:`engrave` the new versions in the source code of bumped-project(s) and all *dependent* sub-projects, but this happening only in the "leaf" version-commit;
 - build packages out of the later (optionally);